Tenses

 Timeless Tenses

-Arcadia has two timeless tenses, veritas and aorist, that capture states that aren't bound by time.
-The difference between them is that veritas
+Arcadia has one timeless tense, veritas, that captures states that aren't bound by time.

 Tense | Suffix | Meaning |